-Nancy has taught beginning and intermediate crochet classes at the local recreation center.
-Her collection of crochet hooks is extensive.
+Nancy has taught beginning and intermediate crochet classes at the local community college.
+Her collection of hooks and needles is huge.

 Different Crochet Hooks

 Basic tool for Crochet is the Crochet Hook

 Hooks are the basic implement needed for making crochet items.
 Crochet is French for “hook”.
 They are also used to pick up dropped stitches in knitting, so are a staple for all yarn crafters’ bags.